CLINICS AND SERVICES

 Chronic Obstructive Pulmonary Disease (COPD)

-Nurse Bridgena McCallan is a specially trained nurse in the management of respiratory disease and runs weekly COPD clinics.
-Nurse McCallan will determine whether you have COPD.
+Our specially trained nurses manage respiratory diseases and run week COPD clinics.
+They will determine whether you have COPD.
 You will be counselled, advised regarding treatment and reviewed as necessary.
 In order to manage the list of patients attending this clinic please contact surgery for an appointment, if you cannot attend on the date given another appointment will be given to you.

 Our Practice nurses are fully trained in the management of diabetes.
 A diabetic clinic is run each week, where patients are assessed, diagnosed, advised regarding treatment and monitored.
 When you receive an appointment please make every effort to attend, however if you cannot attend please let reception staff know and your appointment will be given to another patient.